Harley-xk/MaLiang/README.md

 ### Document

-Document is not required.
-It holds all the data on the canvas, and makes the undo and redo actions to be possiable. </br>
+`Document` is not required.
+It holds all the data on the `Canvas`, and makes the **undo** and **redo** actions to be possiable. </br>
-And you can implement your own saving logic with the data holds by Document.
+And you can implement your own **saving logic** with the data holds by `Document`.

-To enable the document for Canvas, there needs only one line of code:
+To enable the `Document` for `Canvas`, there needs only one line of code:

 ```swift
 canvas.setupDocument()
 ```

-The operation above may be failed if there's not enough disk rooms.Because we need rooms to keep textures and painting datas on disk.</br>
+The operation above may be failed if there's not enough disk rooms.
+Because we need rooms to keep textures and painting datas on disk.</br>
-Use do catch to get the error when it appears:
+Use `do-catch` to process the error when it appears:

 ```swift
 do {